-1.91 Network and Desktop Security
+1.95 Network and Desktop Security

 All computers accessing FCIC/NCIC or the CJNet must have virus protection software installed and regularly updated.
 This software is used to protect the computer from Viruses, Worms, Trojan Horses and other malicious codes.
-Agencies should implement spam and spyware protection, as well as advanced authentication, and encryption controlled interfaces such as firewalls, gateways, and routers to protect criminal justice information.
+Agencies shall implement spam and spyware protection, and encryption controlled interfaces such as firewalls, gateways, and routers to protect criminal justice information.
+Additionally, agencies shall employ advanced authentication to systems when accessing CJI outside of a physically secure location.
 Users should be cautious when opening email attachments from unknown senders.
 These attachments could contain viruses and other malicious codes intended to cause harm.
 Also, users should work with agency IT staff to minimize data loss caused by inconsistent or poor power supplies.

-1.92 Mobile and Wireless Security
+1.96 Mobile and Wireless Security

 Each agency shall have written policies defining security practices to prevent unauthorized access to mobile, remote, and wireless devices.
 Handheld and wireless devices include Smartphones, Laptops, Tablets, and Air cards.
 These devices are especially vulnerable to security threats because of loss, theft or disposal, unauthorized access, electronic eavesdropping, electronic tracking, and cloning.
-Handheld and wireless devices should have all of their security features enabled and special reporting procedures should be in place.
+Handheld and wireless devices shall have all of their security features enabled and special reporting procedures shall be in place.
 These procedures include loss of device control; total device loss or device compromise whether in or outside of the United States.

-1.93 Non-Agency Issued Device Security
+1.97 Non-Agency Issued Device Security

-Personally owned equipment and computer software shall not be authorized to access, process, store, or transmit criminal justice information unless the agency has documented the specific terms and conditions for personally owned information system usage.
+Personally owned equipment and computer software shall not be authorized to access, process, store, or transmit criminal justice information unless the agency has documented the specific terms and conditions for personally owned information system usage and the agency or the equipment has met all CJIS Security Policy requirements.
 Utilizing publicly accessible computers such as those located at hotel business centers, convention centers, public libraries, and public kiosks to access, process, store, or transmit criminal justice information is prohibited.

-1.94 Security Incident
+1.98 Security Incident

 A security incident is a violation or possible violation of the CJIS Security Policy that threatens the confidentiality, integrity or availability of FCIC/NCIC.
-Some examples of security incidents include: The appearance of new files with strange names; mysterious new user accounts; accounting discrepancies; changes in file lengths or modification dates; data modification or deletion; denial of service; unexplained poor system performance; and suspicious probes or browsing.
+Some examples of security incidents include: The appearance of new files with strange names; mysterious new user accounts; accounting discrepancies; changes in file lengths or modification dates; data modification or deletion; denial of service; unexplained poor system performance; any compromise of CJI, including technical, and physical loss of printed data, and suspicious probes or browsing.

-1.95 Security Incident
+1.99 Security Incident

-Users may only see indicators of a security incident and should follow their agency's written policy describing actions to be taken during an FCIC/NCIC or CJNet security incident.
-The operator should take any precautions necessary to prevent unauthorized access to the network.
+Users may only see indicators of a security incident and shall follow their agency's written policy describing actions to be taken during an FCIC/NCIC or CJNet security incident.
+The operator shall take any precautions necessary to prevent unauthorized access to the network.
 This may include unplugging the network cable or air card, and/or disabling the wireless device.
-Any possible security incident should be reported to the agency's LASO who will in turn forward a report to the CJIS Information Security Officer.
+Any possible security incident should be reported to the agency's LASO who will in turn forward a report to the (FDLE) CJIS Information Security Officer.

-1.96 Security Incident
+1.100 Security Incident